 - 2013 Summer, 2013 Fall, 2014 Spring - $140

-If you are enrolled in 2014 Spring courses and meet the requirements to be eligible for the U-Pass BC program, then the U-Pass BC term fee will be assessed to your SFU financial account.
+If you are enrolled in 2014 Fall courses and meet the requirements to be eligible for the U-Pass BC program, then the U-Pass BC term fee of $147 will be assessed to your SFU financial account.

 U-PASS BC AND COMPASS CARD

-Students will continue to use their U-Pass BC passes this fall; however, a new, convenient and secure way to travel is coming to Metro Vancouver.
-When TransLink fully launches its Compass Card, the easy-to-use card will replace all of TransLink’s current passes and tickets, including U-Pass BC cards.
+When TransLink fully launches its Compass Card, the easy-to-use card will replace all of TransLink’s current passes and tickets, including U-Pass BC.

-Compass Cards will be rolled out slowly over several months to post-secondary institutions, a few at a time, in 2014.
+Compass Cards will be rolled out slowly over several months to post-secondary institutions, a few groups at a time.
 SFU and TransLink will provide students with more information when the Compass Card will be implemented at SFU.

 - For now, you can continue to get your U-Pass BC card the same way you always have